Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 7
 - ### Denial of Service and Session hijacking
-In a DoS attack, a hacker tries to quickly slow down the system and prevent users from using its resources.
-Hackers can target only one system or one network, and they usually succeed.<br>
+A hacker tries to quickly slow down the system in a DoS attack and prevent users from using its resources.
+Hackers can target only one method or one network, and they usually succeed.<br>
 Session hijacking is one of the methods of hacking.
-Once the hacker has taken the session, it creates a temporary DoS for the end user.
-After a user creates a legal session, the hacker uses session hijacking to capture the session.
+Once the hacker has taken the session, it creates a temporary DoS for the end-user.
+After a user makes a regular session, the hacker uses session hijacking to capture the session.
 It can also use session hijacking to carry out a man-in-the-middle attack when the hacker is between the receiver and the client and eavesdrops on all traffic.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 7</b>  |   |   |